Crowdcube/ansible-role-aws_pip/README.md

 Author Information
 ------------------

-An optional sectiThis role was created in 2017 by [Davide Di Mauro](https://github.com/darkraiden).on for the role authors to include contact information, or a website (HTML is not allowed).
+An optional sectiThis role was created in 2017 by [Davide Di Mauro](https://github.com/darkraiden).